Axion Star Explosions: A New Source for Axion Indirect Detection: Heating the Intergalactic Medium

 Importantly, depending upon the absorption length scale of the photons produced by axion stars the effect on the IGM can be different.
-For $m_a \lesssim 5\times 10^{-13}\,{\rm eV}$ the photons are absorbed within very small volumes and this generates a shockwave very much like the one formed by supernova explosions as the amount of energy released is very similar~\cite{Ostriker:1988zz}.
+Considering the $\gamma \, e^-\, p \to e^- p $ absorption length, see~\cite{Chluba:2015hma} and Appendix~\ref{sec:absorption}, we find that for $m_a \lesssim 5\times 10^{-13}\,{\rm eV}$ the photons are absorbed within very small volumes and this generates a shockwave very much like the one formed by supernova explosions as the amount of energy released is very similar~\cite{Ostriker:1988zz}.
 On the other hand, for $m_a \gtrsim 5\times 10^{-13}\,{\rm eV}$ the absorption length-scale is larger than the inter-separation of axion stars results in a homogeneous cosmological increase in the global IGM temperature.
-It is important to highlight that in principle a fraction as small as $f_{\rm DM} \sim 3\times 10^{-9} \simeq 13.6\,{\rm eV}\, n_b/\rho_{\rm DM}$ of dark matter converted into heat in the IGM would be enough to fully reionize the Universe.
+It is important to highlight that in principle a fraction as small as $f_{\rm DM} \sim 3\times 10^{-9} \simeq 13.6\,{\rm eV}\, n_b/\rho_{\rm DM}$ of dark matter converted into heat in the IGM would be enough to fully reionize the Universe, see Appendix~\ref{sec:dfdzstuff}.